-The test cost is $150, although some test centers charge a few extra dollars for administrative purposes.
+The test cost is $160, although some test centers may only charge $96 if the testing center is owned by PSI (test provider).
 You will pay for the test when you register online.

 [Need help preparing for the knowledge test and earning your drone license?
 Drone Pilot Ground School offers the #1 test prep course that guarantees you’ll pass the test on your first try!]

 The Unmanned Aircraft – General Test contains 60 multiple-choice questions, which the test taker is allotted two hours to complete.
 Here’s a breakdown of the questions, by knowledge topic:

 Learn more about the resources available to help you obtain a Remote Pilot Certificate.

 Why the Change?